Access to medicines

 What is a biologic?

-Biological products include vaccines, blood and blood components, allergenics, somatic cells, gene therapy, tissues, and recombinant therapeutic proteins.
-They represent the cutting-edge of biomedical research and, in time, may offer the most effective means to treat a variety of medical illnesses and conditions that have no other treatments available.
+A biologic, is any pharmaceutical product manufactured in, extracted from, or semi-synthesized from biological sources.
+They (or their components) are isolated from living sources—human, animal, plant, fungal, or microbial.
+Biological products include vaccines, blood and blood components, allergenics, gene therapy, and therapeutic proteins.
+Biologics belong to the cutting-edge of biomedical research and may in time, treat a variety of illnesses that have no other treatments available.

-Advances in treatments for inflammatory arthritis such as juvenile idiopathic arthritis (JIA), rheumatoid arthritis (RA), ankylosing spondylitis (AS) and psoriatic arthritis (PsA) among others mean that it is realistic for people to achieve remission or a state of low disease activity.
-RA AS in particular, can be treated using biologics.
+Biologics are relevant in treatments for juvenile idiopathic arthritis (JIA), rheumatoid arthritis (RA), ankylosing spondylitis (AS) and psoriatic arthritis (PsA) These drugs can assist people to achieve remission or a state of low disease activity.
+RA and AS in particular, can be treated using biologics.

 Spend to Save

-In summary, while we acknowledge the cost of these medications we believe that not funding these medications adds cost in other areas including;
+We know that early treatment can provide substantial improvement in a patient’s quality of life.
+While we acknowledge the cost of new medications, particularly biologics, we believe that not funding them sufficiently adds cost in other areas including;

 · Increased hospitalisations